rohanreddy1/ROHANREDDY.github.io/README.md

 •	Achieved significant efficiency gains by automating the auditing process through the development of ETL jobs, Python scripts, and shell scripts.
 This automation reduced the time required for generating audit reports from 8 hours to just 1 hour.
 •	Collaborated on the creation of interactive dashboards and reports using Tableau, offering stakeholders valuable insights and visualizations.
 •	Leveraged advanced Excel functionalities to develop comprehensive reports and interactive dashboards for data analysis purposes.
 Utilized features such as pivot tables, data validation, and conditional formatting to extract actionable insights and visually communicate complex data findings to stakeholders.

+##EDUCATION
+Master of Science in Business Analytics and Information Systems (CGPA-3.96*) August 2022-PRESENT University of South Florida, Tampa FL USA